You Had to Be There: Songs

 The omission of "Cheeseburger in Paradise" is noteworthy because the song was at its peak in popularity at the time, and was even used to name the tour.
-The reason the song was scrapped from the album is unknown, although one theory is that since it was a current charting single, producer Norbert Putnam wanted not to have two competing versions of the same song in circulation at the same time.
+The reason the song was scrapped from the album is unknown, although one theory is that since it was a current charting single, producer Norbert Putnam didn't want two competing versions of the same song in circulation at the same time.